onyxfish/five-whys-workshop/README.md

 4. Don’t Repeat Yourself (DRY)
 5. Minimize upfront design (YAGNI)

+It is also useful for learning how to puzzle apart messy code and how to use testing as an aid in refactoring.

-For further reading on refactoring buy Martin Fowler's excellent book, [Refactoring](https://refactoring.com/);
+For further reading on refactoring buy Martin Fowler's excellent book, [Refactoring](https://refactoring.com/).

 ## How to run this workshop